gabrielchan22/LoRA_PubMedRCT/README.md

 ![Accuracy vs rank](accuracy_vs_rank.png)
 ![Memory vs rank](memory_vs_rank.png)

+*Note: the full fine-tune baseline trained on the complete 177k-row training set for 3 epochs; the LoRA runs trained on a 25k-row subsample for 1-2 epochs, for practicality on a single Colab T4 session.
+Wall-clock and memory figures are each internally comparable within their own row group, but the accuracy gap between LoRA and full fine-tuning is likely somewhat narrower than shown here, since LoRA saw substantially less data.*

 ## Conclusions

 Interesting results were seen.
 Full-finetuning of the Roberta model showed a baseline accuracy of approximately 87.3%.
+LoRA recovers most of full fine-tuning's accuracy at a small fraction of the cost.
+With the standard alpha/r scaling, every rank tested landed ~3-5 points behind the full fine-tune's 87.37% accuracy (82.09-84.53% across the five ranks), while training only 0.59-2.33% of the model's parameters.
+However, we can see real practical implications: a 2.8-11.3 MB adapter versus a 475.5 MB full checkpoint (40-170x smaller), and roughly 35% less peak GPU memory.
+This solidifies the idea of giving up some accuracy for a fraction of the memory size.

+We can also see that a higher rank does not necessarily perform better.
+Among alpha/r runs, r=8 was the best-performing configuration (84.53%), narrowly ahead of r=4 and r=16, with r=64 trailing behind at 82.09% — the worst of the five.
+More trainable parameters didn't lead to more accuracy here; it likely just gave the adapter more capacity to overfit a 25k-row subsample in one epoch.
+Further confirmation (with regards to this experimentation setup) would reqire testing with more data and epochs.

+The alpha/√r results reveal an interesting result.
+I chose alpha = 2 * r and thus for alpha/r we maintain a constant scaling factor of 2 regardless of rank.
+This changes for the alpha/√r runs.
+Applied to alpha/√r instead, this alpha is now not a constant scaling factor, but effectively scales with rank: alpha = 4.0 at r=4, up to 16.0 at r=64.
+Combined with LoRA's learning rate, that growing scaling term amplifies gradients enough to likely destabilize training — and past some threshold between r=8 and r=16, all three higher-rank runs collapsed identically to predicting one constant class (we can see how accuracy and macro-F1 matches up to six decimal places, for these alpha/√r runs to six, across three independently trained models).
+Thus, further testing would likely look to examine a rank-independent alpha for alpha/√r runs

+In conclusion, I look at this experiment as more of an exploratory and initial playing around with LoRA and PEFT, given constrained computing availability.
+It helped me understand the underlying theory and architectures, but also exemplified several nuances in training and model performance with regards to model hyperparameters.
+Furthermore, it cemented the accuracy/efficiency trade-off for PEFT and LoRA and just how useful these ideas can be when scaled up to large (slight accuracy trade-off but much more efficient).